-He could not play ANY video games until a half the items were checked off his list every day.
-If he gets them ALL done, he gets an hour of games and a dollar!
-So he could earn up to $7 a week.
+He could not play ANY video games until half the items were checked off his list every day.
+If he gets them ALL done, he gets an hour of games.
 It hasn’t been a perfect system and we’ve refined it a bit here and there, but on the whole, it’s worked better than anything else we’ve tried.

 I also make sure there is a large laundry hamper and a large trash can.
 I just recently labeled his drawers and that is also a big help, but you need to go in a couple of times a year and just help them to reorganize and restructure a bit.
 Some kids are capable of managing that on their own, but mine were just overwhelmed with a task like that.

 One thing that has been a big help to me is my Google calendar.
 I have the ability to set up recurring reminders on both my account and both my son’s accounts.
 I set up a schedule of reminders to clean the cat boxes, clean their rooms, have my older son and husband check the fluids in the cars, empty the trash cans, and do the vacuuming.
 That has been a really big help because I’m terrible about remembering to do these mundane things on a set schedule.
 But my computer remembers for me just fine!